Ahmed650853/Collab-Rdp/README.md

 #  Collab-Rdp

+# If you wnat to use google collab instance with RDP then do the folowing step

-## To Open the notebook Click on below button
+## Open the notebook Click on below button

 <a href="https://colab.research.google.com/github/Shubham2157/Collab-Rdp/blob/main/Colab_RDP.ipynb"><img src="https://image.freepik.com/free-vector/big-blue-now-open-button-sticker-door-3d-style_223622-319.jpg" width="200" height="200"></a>